suil-hwang/Mint3D/README.md

-This repository contains a reference implementation of the 🍀paper🍀:
+This repository contains a reference implementation of the 🍀[paper]{https://www.cs.utexas.edu/~josh/papers/Mint3d_final.pdf}🍀:
 # Mint: Discretely Integrable Moments for Symmetric Frame Fields
 to be published in SGP 2025 proceedings.